Emmennater/Recryption/README.md

 # Recryption
- A simple bitlocker that allows for three-pass protocol
+ A simple bitlocker that allows for three-pass protocol <br>
+ Drag a file overtop the executable to begin encrypting